[Guide] How to Market and Promote Your Shopify Store

 SEO and content marketing go hand in hand.
 Modern SEO is, essentially, content marketing.
 However, SEO also has many technical aspects relating to your product pages and your overall site design that you should pay attention to and implement right away.

-SEO Audit Score
+Seo Audit Score

 These include: